ultranatum/Ultragate-Installation/README.md

 ```
 14. Login to your VPS and check your masternode status by running the following command:
 ```
-ultragate-cli masternodedebug
+ultragate-cli getmasternodestatus
 ```
 ***

 ## Usage:
 ```
-ultragate-cli masternodedebug
+ultragate-cli getmasternodestatus
 ultragate-cli getinfo
 ```
 Also, if you want to check/start/stop **Ultragate**, run one of the following commands as **root**:

 ```
-systemctl status ultragate #To check if ultragate service is running
+systemctl status Ultragate.service #To check if ultragate service is running
-systemctl start ultragate #To start ultragate service
+systemctl start Ultragate.service #To start ultragate service
-systemctl stop ultragate #To stop ultragate service
+systemctl stop Ultragate.service #To stop ultragate service
-systemctl is-enabled ultragate #To check if ultragate service is enabled on boot
+systemctl is-enabled Ultragate.service #To check if ultragate service is enabled on boot
 ```
 ***